 7. These Events Are Optional

 Some brides choose to forgo a bachelorette party for practical, financial, or personal reasons.
 Likewise, they may also opt not to have a bridal shower.
 In some cases, both events are absent.
-This is common for couples who elope, as etiquette states that only those invited to the actual wedding can be invited for pre-wedding parties.
+This is common for couples who elope, as etiquette states that only those invited to the actual wedding can be invited to pre-wedding parties.

 8. Centered Around the Bride

 Ultimately, both the bridal shower and the bachelorette party are a celebration of the bride.
-Both events honor the bride as a woman and a wife; these give her opportunities to strengthen her support network, to let her know that she has people in her life who will be there for her in this new chapter in her life.
+Both events honor the bride as a woman and a wife; these give her opportunities to strengthen her support network and to let her know that she has people in her life who will be there for her in this new chapter in her life.